pont-us/jack-frost-book/README.md

 installed (see ‘Requirements’ below).
 Once the requirements are in place, simply run

-    ./make.sh
+    ./build.sh

-to clear any existing output files and rebuild the tune-book from scratch.
+to clear any existing intermediate and output files and rebuild the tune-book from scratch.

 ## Output files

+Running the build script will produce the output files `jack-frost.pdf` and `jack-frost-easynote.pdf`.
+The first is the standard tune-book; the second is a variant with ‘easynote’ notation, which places note names in the note heads on the score.
+A directory called `build` is also created, containing various intermediate files created during the build process.

 ### Requirements